matteo14c/CorGAT/Documentation/source/func_annotation.rst

 When a variant is overlapped by more than one element, multiple annotations are reported, separated by semicolumns (**;**)

-Annotation of epitopes is according to XX et al. The sequence of the epitope/epitopes is reported followed by the number and by the names of the HLAs that are predicted to recognize the epitope.
+Annotation of epitopes is according to https://doi.org/10.1038/s10038-020-0771-5 .
+The sequence of the epitope/epitopes is reported followed by the number and by the names of the HLAs that are predicted to recognize the epitope.
 Multiple annotations are separated by semicolumns (**;**).

 For example in *FGDSVEEVL,1,HLA-C\*08:01*, **FGDSVEEVL** is the sequence of the predicted epitope/epitopes, **1** and **HLA-C\*08:01** indicate that the sequence is recognized by just 1 HLA, that is **HLA-C\*08:01**.